-pmsgctl Lx7 matrix of control information for printing the strings contained in pmsgstr.
+pmsgctl Lx7 matrix of control information for printing the strings contained inpmsgstr.
 [L,1] horizontal location of lower left corner of string.
 [L,2] vertical location of lower left corner of string.
 [L,3] character height in inches.
 [L,4] angle in degrees to print string.
 This may be -180 to 180 relative to the positive X axis.
-[L,5] locat ion coordinate system: 1 location of string in plot coordinates 2 location of string in inches [L,6] color , see "Colors," page 21-12.
-[L,7] font t width hickness, may be zero or greater.
-If 0, use normal line pmsgstr string, contains a set of messages to be printed on the plot.
-Each message is separated from the next with a null byte ($\setminus 000$).
-The number of messages must correspond to the number of rows in the pmsgctl control matrix.
-This can be created as: pmsg: str = "Message one.\000Message two."; pnotify scalar, controls window output during the creation of the graph.
+[L,5] location coordinate system: 1 location of string in plot coordinates 2 location of string in inches [L,6] color, see "Colors," page 22-12.
+[1,7] font thickness, may be zero or greater.
+If 0, use normal line width. pmsgstr message is number of tains a set of messages to be printed on the plot.
+Each separated from the next with a null byte ($\000$).
+The messages must correspond to the number of rows in the 1 control matrix.
+This can be created as: pmsg str = "Message one.\000Message two."; pnotify scalar, controls window output during the creation of the graph.
 Default is 1.
 0 no activity to the window while writing .tkf file.
-1 - ay progress as fonts are loaded and .tkf file is being rated. pnum scalar, $2x1$ or $3x1$ vector for independent control for axes numbering.
-The first element controls the X axis numbers, the second controls the Y axis numbers, and the third (if set) controls the Z axis numbers.
-Default is 1.
-If this value e is sca alar, it will be expanded to a vector.
-0 no ax es numbers displayed.
+1 display progress as fonts are loaded and .tkf file is being generated. pnum The first el Al or 3×1 vector for independent control for axes numbering. element controls the X axis numbers, the second controls the numbers, and the third (if set) controls the Z axis numbers. s 1.
+If this valu e is scalar, it will be expanded to a vector.
+0 no axes numbers displayed.
 1 axes numbers displayed, vertically oriented on Y axis.
 2 axes numbers displayed, horizontally oriented on Y axis.